 Door Placement – The Wrong Way

-Door on short wall: See below, how the door placement on the short wall interferes with the usability of the long wall?
+Door on short wall: See below, how the unfortunate door placement on the short wall cuts right through the storage space on the long wall?
 Note that it wouldn’t matter if the door swung out, instead of in.
-The door placement determines the standing (and walking) space.
-And here, the standing space cuts right through the potential storage on the long wall.
-In this example, because of the unfortunate door placement, the usable space for clothing storage was reduced from 5 1/2′ (the long wall) to 3 1/2′ (the short wall).
+The usable storage space was reduced from 5 1/2′ (the long wall) to 3 1/2′ (the short wall).

 If you’ve ever had to stretch to reach the top clothing rod in a closet, you’ll know why this is important.
 See below for examples of closet design mistakes that make the top rod inaccessible without a stepstool.